-Put a coat of Mod Podge over the top of the coaster.
+Put a thin coat of Mod Podge over the top of the coaster.
 Let dry.
 Repeat a few coats to protect and seal the project – don’t forget the sides of the coaster and paper.
 Make sure to let your Mod Podge dry completely before moving on – at least 24 hours.

 ***Please do not stop here – read on… Before we move on let me explain why we don’t stop with just the Mod Podge.
 Mod Podge is water and glue based.
 If water gets on it, it will ruin the coaster.
 You can gently and quickly wipe it off but you cannot put it in water or it will be ruined.
-Hot beverages can sometimes make the Mod Podge sticky again from the heat of the cup.
+Hot beverages can sometimes make the layer of Mod Podge sticky again from the heat of the cup.
 You still must protect your coaster.

 One of the most inexpensive and easy ways to preserve your coaster is to put on a few layers of clear top coat nail polish letting it dry between each coat.
 My coaster with the photo (top photo) is preserved with this.
-I can wipe it off, I have had hot beverages on it, it has had sweat from a cold glass sit on it and it’s still fine.
+I can wipe it off, I have had hot beverages on it, it has had condensation from a cold glass sit on it and it’s still fine.
 I am not sure I would let it sit in a sink full of water for a long time though.
 The more layers, the better it’ll be.

-You will measure equal parts of both the resin and hardener.
+You will measure equal parts of both the epoxy resin and hardener.
 I made 9 coasters and made 2 ounces Easy Cast – I think I only really needed 1 oz.

 Pour both measured resin and hardener into a cup together and mix thoroughly.

 Put your coasters on wax paper for painting.

 Paint on the resin mixture.
 Make sure to get the sides as well, and smooth out/off all the drips.
 I used a foam brush and was careful to smooth out the brush strokes.